remogatto/gospeccy/README.md

 * it has an int16 built-in type that helps dealing with 8/16 bit machines

-* it has goroutines to enable some concurrency in the emulator design and implementation
+* as said before, it has goroutines to enable concurrency in the emulator design and implementation

 The Zilog Z80 emulation is the core of GoSpeccy.
 The CPU emulation code is generated using a modified version of the <tt>z80.pl</tt> script